 Slow Cooker Pulled Pork

 Even if you don't own a slow cooker, you don't have to worry.
 Ideally, you would want to use a cast iron pot (or something that will distribute the heat evenly), but any oven safe large pot will work; you just have to be comfortable with leaving your oven on at a low temp for a long period of time.
-If you do not have either, consider checking these out, they're out top recommend items for any cook:

 To be able to leave a meal slow cooking to perfect all day with no worries is the most convenient way to achieve the best flavors now a days.
 A crockpot is perfect for those of you that find yourselves out and about, but if you do tend to be at home a lot and you don't mind using your oven, I would recommend a cast iron.
 The flavors you can get from any cast iron as it takes a little form every dish is priceless.